 Presidential run-off lays foundation for transition to representative governance in Tunisia (Presidential Run-Off Election Preliminary Statement, December 2014)

 With a successful election process, opportunity for politicians to respond to citizens’ concerns in Tunisia (Presidential Election Preliminary Statement, November 2014)

 A step forward, building a democratic foundation in Tunisia (Legislative Elections Preliminary Statement, October 2014)

 NDI, IRI pre-election mission says Tunisia on democratic path but must keep partisanship out of election process (Pre-Election Assessment Mission Statement, September 2014)

 The progress achieved to date has been a model for other countries in the region.
 At the 2015 Democracy Award Dinner, NDI honored activists from political parties, civil society, and the government—on behalf of all Tunisians—for their contributions to the transition.
 Nevertheless, Tunisia faces a wide array of challenges in assuring a steady, continuous democratic transition.
 In particular, newly-elected leaders must tackle the pressing challenges of unemployment, insecurity, and disparities in regional development—the issues that drove Tunisians into the streets in 2011.
 Political parties, civil society, and parliament have a vital role to play in influencing decision-making to respond to these priorities as the transition moves forward.

-In the context of Tunisia’s ongoing political transition, NDI is leading programs to foster a more representative political environment where political parties compete effectively on behalf of citizens’ interests and translate them into policy solutions, and where civil society plays an active role in overseeing the political process.
 Since 2000, NDI has supported Tunisian democrats in their efforts to promote a more inclusive and participatory political environment.
+In the context of Tunisia’s ongoing political transition, NDI is leading programs to foster a more representative political environment where political parties compete effectively on behalf of citizens’ interests, parliament conducts responsive legislating and oversight, and civil society plays an active role in overseeing the political process.